-ENDANGERED SPECIES: The project area is within the known or historic range of the threatened Steller sea lion eastern DPS (Eumetopias jubatus), and the following endangered whale species; fin whale (Balaenoptera physalus), humpback whale (Megaptera novaeangliae), sperm whale (Physeter macrocephalus), blue whale (Balaenoptera musculus), and north Pacific right whale (Eubalaena japonica).
-There is no designated critical habitat for any listed species in the project area.
-We have determined the described activity would have no effect on any of the above listed species, and would have no effect on any designated or proposed critical habitat, under the Endangered Species Act of 1973 (87 Stat.
+ENDANGERED SPECIES: The project area is within the known or historic range of the following species listed as threatened: northern sea otter (Enhydra lutris kenyoni) and its designated critical habitat, Steller's eider (Polysticta stelleri), and the endangered Steller sea lion (Eumetopias jubatus).
+Although likely rare in the project area it is also within the range of the following whales listed as endangered: fin whale (Balaenoptera physalus), humpback whale (Megaptera novaeangliae), sperm whale (Physeter macrocephalus), blue whale (Balaenoptera musculus), north Pacific right whale (Eubalaena japonica) and Sei whale (Balaenoptera borealis).

+We are currently gathering information regarding these species and have yet to make a determination of effect.
+Should we find that the described activity may affect any of the species listed above, and/or their designated critical habitat, we will follow the appropriate consultation procedures under section 7 of the Endangered Species Act of 1973 (87 Stat.
 844).
-Therefore, no consultation with the U.S. Fish and Wildlife Service or the National Marine

-Fisheries Service is required.
-However, any comments they may have concerning endangered or threatened wildlife or plants or their critical habitat will be considered in our final assessment of the described work.
+Any comments the U.S. Fish and Wildlife Service or the National Marine Fisheries Service may have concerning endangered or threatened wildlife or plants or their critical habitat will be considered in our final assessment of the described work.